This Blender add-on allows you to convert your render borders to the actual camera bounds or split the camera view in multiple tiles over time.

 - Find the addon you downloaded

-- Now you should find it in the Render Properties
+- You should now find the panel down in the Render Properties

 All current features :